Baldwin Locomotive Works: 1860–1899

 The Civil War at first appeared disastrous for Baldwin.
 According to John K. Brown in The Baldwin Locomotive Works, 1831–1915: A Study in American Industrial Practice, at the start of the conflict Baldwin had a great dependence on Southern railways as its primary market.
 In 1860, nearly 80 percent of Baldwin's output went to carriers in states that would soon secede from the Union.
 As a result, Baldwin's production in 1861 fell more than 50 percent compared to the previous year.
-However, the loss in Southern sales was counterbalanced by purchases by the U.S. Military Railroads and the Pennsylvania Railroad, which saw its traffic soar, as Baldwin produced more than 100 engines for carriers during the 1861–1865 war.
+However, the loss in Southern sales was counterbalanced by purchases by the United States Military Railroads and the Pennsylvania Railroad, which saw its traffic soar, as Baldwin produced more than 100 engines for carriers during the 1861–1865 war.

-By the time Matthias Baldwin died in 1866, his company was vying with Rogers Locomotive and Machine Works for the top spot among locomotive producers.
+By the time Matthias Baldwin died in 1866, his company was vying with Rogers Locomotive & Machine Works for the top spot among locomotive producers.
 By 1870 Baldwin had taken the lead and a decade later, it was producing 21/2 times as many engines as its nearest competitor, according to the U.S. Manufacturing Census.

 In 1897 the Baldwin Locomotive Works was presented as one of the examples of successful shop management in a series of articles by Horace Lucian Arnold.
 The article specifically described the Piece Rate System used in the shop management.

 Burton (1899) commented, that "in the Baldwin Locomotive Works... piecework rates are seldom altered...
 Some rates have remained unchanged for the past twenty years, and a workman is there more highly esteemed when he can, by his own exertions and ability, increase his weekly earnings.
 He has an absolute incentive to increase his output as much as he possibly can, because he knows that he will not, by increasing his own income, lead to cutting piece-work rates, and so be forced to make still further exertions in order to maintain the same weekly wage."

 History: 20th century

 Initially, Baldwin built many more steam locomotives at its cramped 196 acre Broad Street Philadelphia shop but would begin an incremental shift in production to a 616 acre site located at Spring Street in nearby Eddystone, Pennsylvania, in 1906.
 Broad Street was constricted, but even so, it was a huge complex, occupying the better part of 8 square city blocks from Broad to 18th Streets and Spring Garden Street to the Reading tracks just past Noble Street.
-Eddystone on the other hand was spread out over 600 acres.
-Its capacity was well over 3000 locomotives per year.
+Eddystone had a capacity of well over 3000 locomotives per year.
 The move from Broad Street was completed in the late 1920s.